scaleway/terraform-provider-scaleway/docs/data-sources/secret_version.md

 ## Attributes reference

-This section lists the attributes that are exported by the scaleway_secret_version data source:
+This section lists the attributes that are exported when the `scaleway_secret_version` data source is created:

 - `description` - (Optional) The description of the secret version (e.g. `my-new-description`).
 - `data` - The data payload of the secret version.
 This is a sensitive attribute containing the secret value.
 Learn more in the [data section](#data)